uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 * For all details of the service endpoints use a swagger editor [such as this one](https://editor.swagger.io/) to view the [swagger specification](swagger.yaml)

 When running the service (see 'Getting Started') then one can use command line tool (cURL) or REST API client (e.g. [Postman](https://www.postman.com/product/rest-client/)) to test the endpoints:
-- POST: http://localhost:25700/jobs (should post a default job into the data store and return a JSON representation of it)
+- POST: http://localhost:25700/jobs (should post a default job into the data store and return a JSON representation of it, should also create a new ElasticSearch index)
 - GET: http://localhost:25700/jobs/ID NB.
 Use the id returned by the POST call above e.g. http://localhost:25700/jobs/bc7b87de-abf5-45c5-8e3c-e2a575cab28a (should get a job from the data store)
 - GET: http://localhost:25700/jobs (should get all the jobs from the data store)
 - GET: http://localhost:25700/jobs?offset=1&limit=2 (should get no more than 2 jobs, from the data store, starting from index 1)